 In the United States, health insurance pays your necessary medical bills.
 Stony Brook University requires that all students have comprehensive medical insurance, including hospitalization, coverage for medical visits and testing, and coverage for pharmacy medicines; plus medical evacuation and repatriation coverage.
 All international students are therefore required to purchase the mandatory State University of New York Health Insurance Plan.
 The Plan fee is automatically billed to all F and J students upon class registration.
 Coverage begins on August 15 or January 15 of the semester.

 F-2 and J-2 dependent spouses and children must also have health insurance coverage while in the USA, and must purchase the SUNY Plan within 31 days of arrival in the USA or at Stony Brook.
 A separate enrollment form, available at the Health Insurance Office, is used for dependent enrollments.
 Failure to enroll and maintain J-2 dependent insurance is a violation of status, requiring termination of the student program through SEVIS, and prompt departure from the USA.

-An in-depth mandatory orientation will be offered to all new international students before classes begin.
+More details of the insurance program will be provided to all new international students at orientation before classes begin.